pyserial/pyserial/documentation/tools.rst

     Search for ports using a regular expression.
 Port name, description and hardware ID are searched (case insensitive).
-The function returns an iterable that contains the same tuples that :func:`comport` generates but only those that match the regexp.
+The function returns an iterable that contains the same tuples that :func:`comport` generates, but includes only those entries that match the regexp.

 .. class:: ListPortInfo